TVXQ: 2014–2015: Tenth anniversary tours and military service

-2017–present: Comeback tours, New Chapter series, and fifteenth anniversaries
+2017–2024: Comeback tours, New Chapter series, fifteenth anniversaries and twentieth anniversaries

 Yunho was honorably discharged from service on April 20, 2017, while Changmin was honorably discharged on August 18, 2017.
 On August 21, TVXQ announced their comeback to be a series of projects, starting with a concert.
 The TVXQ Special Comeback Live: Your Present held a total of three shows in Seoul and Macau from September 30 to October 15, 2017.
 On October 25, 2017, the duo released the Japanese compilation album Fine Collection ~Begin Again~, which comprised songs released by the duo since 2011.
 The album's accompanying Begin Again Tour debuted at the Sapporo Dome in November 2017 and ended at the Nissan Stadium in January 2018.
 TVXQ broke several records with the tour: they are the first music group in Japan to hold a three-day concert at the Nissan Stadium and are the first foreign artists to bring over a million people with one tour.
 The tour broke a new record for K-pop in Japan, with a total of one million tickets sold.
 "Reboot," the duo's first Japanese single since their hiatus, was released on December 20, 2017.
 The single debuted at number two on the Oricon Singles Chart, selling over 123,000 copies.

 The duo started preparations for their eighth Korean studio album upon their return to Korea.
 New Chapter #1: The Chance of Love was released on March 28, 2018, after a two-week pre-release promotional period.
 Following the album's release, the duo announced the Circle #welcome Tour, which opened in Seoul's Jamsil Supplementary Stadium on May 5 and 6, 2018.
 The tour went on to play shows in Hong Kong and Bangkok.

 New Chapter #1 debuted at number one on the Gaon Album Chart, their seventh number-one album since the chart's inception in 2010.
 New Chapter #1 ultimately finished the month of March at number four with 110,666 copies in Korea.
 The duo released their ninth full-length Japanese studio album Tomorrow on September 19, 2018, and debuted number one on the Oricon Albums Chart.
 The record is supported by the nationwide Tomorrow Tour from September 2018 to January 2019.
 With 33 stops, it was TVXQ's most expansive tour in Japan.
 The duo released their 46th Japanese single "Jealous" on November 21, 2018, as the lead track for their tenth Japanese album XV.
 It debuted at number one on the Oricon Singles Chart, their 13th time topping the chart.
 This broke several records, making TVXQ the foreign artist with the most number ones, most top-10s, and highest cumulative sales in Oricon Singles Chart history.